textCritique/textCritique.github.io/_posts/2025-12-27-make-bootable-usb-stick-normal-again.md

 ```
 ## Find the device name

-First find out device name.
-It is usually sdb but can be different.
-Pay close attention to total storage.
-It will give you a hint.
+First find the device name.
+It is often `/dev/sdb` but can be different—pay close attention to the total size and the model to avoid wiping the wrong disk.
+Replace `/dev/sdb` below with your actual device.

 For example
 ```bash